Persistent Write Ahead Log

 Command Interpreter

-Interpreting of the custom log entries can be implemented with help of Command Pattern.
-CommandInterpreter is a foundation for building custom interpreters in declarative way using such pattern.
+Interpreting of the custom log entries can be implemented with the help of Command Pattern.
+CommandInterpreter is a foundation for building custom interpreters in declarative way using such the pattern.
 Each command has command handler described as separated method in the derived class.

-First of all, we need to declare command types and write serialization/deserialization logic:
+First, we need to declare command types and write serialization/deserialization logic:

 using DotNext.Net.Cluster.Consensus.Raft.Commands;